mmeru/cpsc-375-vaccination-analysis/README.md

 The program then creates a scatterplot of only the most recent vaccination rate for every country and the number of days since first vaccination.

-A bar plot is also included that compares the R2 values of 5 linear models based on the data.
+A bar plot is also included that compares the R-squared values of 5 linear models based on the data.